damianhakert/damianhakert.github.io/source/_posts/2016-03-29-gitlab-runner-1-1-released.markdown

 for their builds to be picked up, just because all Runners are currently in use.

-The autoscaling feature promotes heavy parallelization of your tests, something that is made easy by defining [stages] in your `.gitlab-ci.yml` file.
+The autoscaling feature promotes heavy parallelization of your tests, something that is made easy by defining multiple [jobs] in your `.gitlab-ci.yml` file.

 While cutting down the waiting time to a minimum makes your developers happy, this is not the only benefit of autoscaling.
 In the long run, autoscaling